Azraq Wetland Reserve

 The Azraq Wetland Reserve is a nature reserve located in the town of Azraq in the eastern desert of Jordan.
 An oasis for migratory birds, the reserve was established in 1978 and covers 12 km2.
 The natural springs dried up in 1992 and most migratory birds subsequently moved away from the area.
 Artificial springs are maintained today in order to keep the site a tourist destination.

 History

 The wetlands were created around 250,000 BC as a result of being fed by aquifers.
 Azraq has, since ancient times, been the crossroads of both human trade routes and bird migrations.
 Millions of cubic meters of freshwater attracted camels caravans carrying spices and herbs traveling between Arabia, Mesopotamia, and Syria.
 Millions of migrating birds stopped in Azraq between Africa and Europe.
-However, in the 1960s, water from the acquifers began to be pumped to support Amman's booming population.
+However, in the 1960s, water from the aquifers began to be pumped to support Amman's booming population.
 In 1978, the Royal Society for the Conservation of Nature (RSCN) established Azraq as a wetlands reserve.
 By 1992, however, the springs had dried up, and the aquifers that had once gushed ceased to provide.
 All the water buffalos of Azraq died, and many migrating birds went to the Sea of Galilee instead.